JasxnNg/Systems-Game/DEVLOG.md

 Worked on documenting code ; created function check connection and tested server and client; server works with different users connecting onto homer.stuy.edu ; GOOD SIGN ~30 mins

 2024-01-10 7:19 PM More documentation
 Continued to document everything and try to trace through all of our code; LINE 41 code takes from where????
-Need to ask them about it
+Need to ask them about it 40 minutes

-2024-01-11 2:05 PM
+2024-01-11 2:05 PM Semaphores
-Working on sem.c to add new features to our beautiful project
+Working on sem.c to add the use of semaphores to our project ~30 minutes

+2024-01-11 10:16 PM No Semaphores
+Realized that semaphores would be useless here because we would not be using the same machine ~20 minutes

 ```